NadavOsh/led-chaser-hardware-design/README.md

 ## ⏱️ Clock Configuration (NE555 Astable)

-The oscillation frequency is determined by external resistors and capacitor:
+The oscillation frequency is determined by external resistors, potentiometer, and capacitor:

 - Frequency:
   f ≈ 1.44 / ((R1 + 2·R2) · C)